 I came across this tremendous piece by Hermann Samano and wanted to share it with you.
-For years, home staging has been mostly straight forward—less is more, declutter and clean, fix all the obvious broken things in order to sell their home faster.
+For years, home staging has been mostly straightforward—less is more, declutter and clean, and fix all the obvious broken things in order to sell their home faster.
 Now with virtual staging, we’re in a whole new world!
 I’ve started the article below, then click over to read the rest.
-It’s really quite interesting!
+It’s quite interesting!

 What is Virtual Staging?

 When a buyer opts to use virtual staging, the stager takes digital photos of the home.
 The property could be empty, or it could even be full of mismatched furniture, knick-knacks, and clutter.
 Once the photos are taken, the virtual stager uses special photo-editing software to “tweak” the way the home looks.
 This software can remove unwanted clutter, remodeling being done, and furniture with a few commands.
 It also allows the stager to add anything they want including new matching furniture, décor, and more.
 Extreme care is taken to ensure that every room of the home appears as if it’s been physically staged.
 The final photos are then posted on the listing, giving sellers a chance to entice new buyers to make a purchase or schedule a showing.